antfu/vue-starport/README.md

 ## Debug

-To debug what happends during the transition, you can add the follow CSS to highlight the parts
+To debug what happens during the transition, you can add the follow CSS to highlight the parts

 ```css
 [data-starport-craft] {